bertmelis/VitoWiFi/README.md

 - As this is an implementation of the P300 (aka VS2) protocol, your boiler must be compatible with this protocol.

 ## Usage
-~~See [usage](https://github.com/bertmelis/VitoWifi/blob/master/USAGE.md) for more details or explore the examples.~~ ~~A working example using Homie and my [WifiPrinter](https://github.com/bertmelis/WifiPrinter) can be found on my [Github page](https://github.com/bertmelis/homie-boiler).~~
+~~See [usage](https://github.com/bertmelis/VitoWifi/blob/master/USAGE.md) for more details or explore the examples.~~
+A working example using Homie and my [WifiPrinter](https://github.com/bertmelis/WifiPrinter) can be found on my [Github page](https://github.com/bertmelis/homie-boiler).
-Look into the examples to explore the functionality.
-Documentation is on it's way!
+In the meantime: look into the examples to explore the functionality, documentation is on it's way!

 ## TO DO
 - improve/implement error handling